nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Privatized gains and socialized costs**
-  * Unfortunately, the problem is, the cost of the transportation infrastructure development is generally paid by governments, using public funds, while the value create is harvested by private property owners.
+  * Unfortunately, the cost of the transportation infrastructure development is generally paid by governments, using public funds, while the value create is harvested by private property owners.
 This is similar to the problem of "privatized gains and socialized losses".
 As a result, governments generally can't afford to invest as much in transportation infrastructure as it would make sense to.
 Because of the disconnect between the investment costs and the return on investment, cities end up under-investing in mobility and kinematic range.
   * The solution to this underinvestment problem is to structure the financial system to better connect the investment costs with the return on investment.
 This is not a new idea.
-For example, the **Georgism** movement dates back to the 1870s, when Henry George's wrote his best-selling _Progress and Poverty_.
+For example, the **Georgism** movement dates back to the 1870s, when Henry George wrote his best-selling _Progress and Poverty_.
 One of the central ideas of Georgism is to tax land value, rather than tax labor.

 * **Land value capture**